 Realistic Results You Can Expect From Eating 1300 Calories Per Day

 Most people can absolutely expect to lose weight by eating 1300 calories because it is quite a low caloric intake for the general population.
-For this reason, if you’re not losing weight while eating 1300 calories then your metabolism is likely in the toilet (it’s really slow).

 Males can probably tolerate this intake longer than women can because men can function better with lower body fat percentages than women.
 Women require more body fat to maintain regular menstrual cycles and hormonal health.